gamedopux/StudentsMarksPredAI/README.md

 3.Create an python file and write this code

 import joblib
-#Load models joblib file

 model = joblib.load('StudentMarksPredAI.joblib')
-#Enter the study hours total

 print(model.predict([[2]]))

+In the predicting model part type the total hours that students have studied in for eg. [[9]]